GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.1.md

 A dream, that must have seemed forgotten and buried ever since the day she left.

-<div class="text-quoted-inline">“I wonder... will you ever see this place again?"</div>, Akiho whispered, gently holding Misa-nee's right hand.
+<span class="text-quoted-inline">“I wonder... will you ever see this place again?"</span>, Akiho whispered, gently holding Misa-nee's right hand.

 Something wet dropped onto her nose, leaving behind a moist trail as it slowly moved down her cheek.
 I looked up... was Akiho crying?